his post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“My palate has not yet developed to the point where I enjoy a dry gin martini.
+Kendall’s Take: “My palate has not yet developed to the point where I enjoy a dry Gin Martini.
 That being said, I can see sipping on an Archangel enough times getting me there.
 For how bitter I thought it sounded, it’s really not.
-The cucumber is a surprisingly powerful addition to this drink that tones the bitter notes down just enough for the drink to be enjoyable to someone like me.
-I’ll definitely be ordering this one when I’m feeling bold or when I want to play around with gin flavors.”
+The cucumber is a surprisingly powerful addition to this drink that tones the bitter notes down just enough for it to be enjoyable to someone like me.
+I’ll definitely be trying this one when I’m feeling bold or when I want to play around with gin flavors.”

 Recipe